The Stage: Careers started via The Stage

 In 1956, writer John Osborne submitted his script for Look Back in Anger in response to an advertisement by the soon-to-be-relaunched Royal Court Theatre.

 Dusty Springfield responded to an advertisement for female singers in 1958.

-Idris Elba got his first acting role in a play after applying to a job ad in the paper.

 Harold Pinter gained his first job after responding to an advert and Kenneth Branagh landed the lead in The Billy Trilogy, in the BBC Play for Today series, after it was advertised in the paper.

-The creation of Internationalist Theatre was first announced in the Stage editorial in April 1981.
+The creation of Internationalist Theatre by Angelique Rockas was first announced in the Stage editorial in April 1981.

 Ricky Tomlinson responded to an ad for United Kingdom, another Play for Today, in 1981 and Sandi Toksvig landed her first television job playing the part of Ethel in No. 73 after answering an ad in The Stage.

 Television presenter Maggie Philbin won her first major role, as a co-presenter of Multi-Coloured Swap Shop, after answering an advertisement in The Stage.

 A number of pop groups have recruited all or some of their members through advertisements placed in the newspaper, most notably the Spice Girls in 1994, Scooch in 1998 and 5ive in 1997.
 Lee Mead (the actor who won BBC One talent show Any Dream Will Do to gain the lead role in Joseph and the Amazing Technicolor Dreamcoat) got his first professional job, working on a cruise ship, through a recruitment ad in the paper.

 Television presenter Ben Shephard auditioned for GMTV children's show Diggit following an advert in The Stage.
 While he did not get the part, he met Andi Peters, who subsequently hired him for the Channel 4 youth strand T4.

-Charles Dance landed his first role in a Welsh theatre and Alexandra Burke stated in an interview "My mum used to buy The Stage all the time for auditions for me.
+Charles Dance landed his first role in a Welsh theatre, and Alexandra Burke stated in an interview "My mum used to buy The Stage all the time for auditions for me.
 That's how I got to go on [BBC TV talent show] Star for a Night with Jane McDonald."

 Olivier Award-winning actor Sharon D. Clarke found her first role at Battersea Arts Centre through an audition advert in the paper.

 Lisa Scott-Lee revealed that pop band Steps were formed through an advert in The Stage.

-Sir Michael Caine stated in an interview with Steve Wright on BBC Radio 2 that at the beginning of his career he applied for acting roles he found in The Stage.
+Michael Caine stated in an interview with Steve Wright on BBC Radio 2 that at the beginning of his career he applied for acting roles he found in The Stage.